Academic Preparation

 Schedule an advising appointment with Melinda via Handshake.

-If you need a time outside of these hours, please contact Melinda directly.
+If you need a time outside of these hours, please contact Dean Cohen directly.

 Study Abroad